MicrosoftDocs/appcenter-docs/docs/analytics/faq.md

 # Analytics FAQ
 ## Is the data sampled?
 The data isn't sampled.
-Analytics will use all the data that is sent, unless it is sent in the wrong format or some of the known limits are reached.
+Analytics will use all the data that is sent, unless it's sent in the wrong format or some of the known limits are reached.

 ## What is the latency between a log sent and its representation in the Analytics dashboards?
 The latency is typically just a few seconds.

-## If the app is offline, does the SDK store the logs and then send them once it is back online?
+## If the app is offline, does the SDK store the logs and then send them once it's back online?
 Yes.
 When there is no network connectivity, the SDK saves up to 10 MB (by default) of logs in the local storage.
 The size limitation is applied only for [Android](~/sdk/other-apis/android.md#storage-size) and [iOS](~/sdk/other-apis/ios.md#storage-size) (Windows SDK doesn't have the limit yet) and can be changed via `setMaxStorageSize` API.
 Once the storage is full, the SDK starts discarding old logs to make room for the new logs.
 Once the network connectivity is restored, the SDK will send these logs to the App Center backend.

 ## Session duration is unknown, why?